galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 ## Check duplicate reads

 Duplicate reads are usually kept in RNA-seq differential expression analysis as they can come from highly-expressed genes but it is still a good metric to check.
-A high percentage of duplicates can indicate a problem with the sample, for example, a low complexity library with not many transcripts, due to not enough RNA used as input.
+A high percentage of duplicates can indicate a problem with the sample, for example, PCR amplification of a low complexity library (not many transcripts) due to not enough RNA used as input.
 FastQC gives us an idea of duplicates in the reads before mapping (note that it just takes a sample of the data).
 We can assess the numbers of duplicates in all mapped reads using the **Picard MarkDuplicates** tool.
 Picard considers duplicates to be reads that map to the same location, based on the start position of where the read maps.

 > ### {% icon hands_on %} Hands-on: Check duplicate reads with **MarkDuplicates**
 >